 Notebooks support parametrization that can be leveraged from the Scheduler interface and via API execution.
 Parametrization enables new ways to use Notebooks.
 For example, a Notebook with financial results can be run with different values of dates.
 We leverage the open-source tool Papermill for this purpose.

-The general workflow for enabling parametrization is to designate a specific cell in the Notebook as “Parameters cell” from the Notebook UI.
+The general workflow for enabling parametrization is to designate a specific cell in the Notebook as a “Parameters cell” from the Notebook UI.
 This cell can host the default values of the parameters.
 The cell can be marked with a “Parameters” tag as shown below.

 Users can override these parameters during execution by passing them as arguments from the Scheduler interface or as parameters in the API payload.